← Back to 漢書

 3

 Yang Wangsun lived under Emperor Wu.
-He studied Huang-Lao, commanded a fortune in gold, and pursued longevity with every luxury money could buy.
-Yan Shigu glosses the word zhi (here "bring to bear") as "reach the utmost."
+He studied Huang-Lao, commanded a fortune in gold, and pursued longevity with every luxury money could buy. 〈Yan Shigu glosses the word zhi (here "bring to bear") as "reach the utmost."
 As death neared he issued final instructions to his son—what commentators call a "first command," meaning a deathbed will.
 He said, "I want a naked burial—to go back to what is real.
-Yan Shigu: naked burial omits shroud, inner coffin, and outer shell."
-"Return" means to go back.
+Yan Shigu: naked burial omits shroud, inner coffin, and outer shell.
+Return" means to go back.
 The real is nature's own course.
 The word for naked burial is pronounced like the syllables lang-guo in the fanqie spelling (ancient reading guide)."
-Do not change my mind.
-Yan Shigu glosses yi as "alter" or "change."
+You must not alter my intent. 〈Yan Shigu glosses yi as "alter" or "change."
 When I die, sew me in a sack, lower me seven feet, then strip the sack upward from my feet until my flesh meets native earth."
 The son wanted to refuse yet shrank from disobeying a father—zhong meaning "a hard choice."
-If he obeyed, his heart rebelled; so he went to Wangsun's friend, the Marquis of Qi.
-Yan Shigu: the Marquis of Qi was Zeng He's grandson-heir, named Ta.
+If he obeyed, his heart rebelled; so he went to Wangsun's friend, the Marquis of Qi. 〈Yan's note: "Marquis of Qi is the heir who continued the line of Zeng He, named Ta."〉

 4

-Marquis Qi wrote: "Friend, your illness is cruel; I have been tied to the emperor's Yong sacrifice and could not visit you."
-Yan Shigu glosses yi as "to arrive" or "reach."
+Marquis Qi wrote: "Friend, your illness is cruel; I have been tied to the emperor's Yong sacrifice and could not visit you. 〈Yan Shigu glosses yi as "to arrive" or "reach.
 To come before you is to pay a visit."
 Guard your strength, worry less, take physic, and be kind to yourself.
 Your naked-burial will: if the dead feel nothing, very well; if they do, you invite the shame of a corpse abused in the dark and would greet ancestors stripped—surely that cannot be your wish.
 The Classic of Filial Piety still commands coffin, shell, and winding-sheet—the sages' own rule.
-Why hug one eccentric opinion?
-Yan Shigu: ququ means petty, narrow-minded fussing.
+Why hug one eccentric opinion? 〈Yan Shigu: ququ means petty, narrow-minded fussing.
 Think again, I beg you."

 5